neu-se/CS4530-Spring-2023/tutorials/week1-user-stories.md

 # User Stories and Project Planning

-In planning a project, need to assign priorities to each user story and COS.
+In planning a project, need to assign priorities to each user story and Condition of Satisfaction.
 Priorities tell us the order in which COS and their associated engineering tasks should be addressed, and how much effort should be devoted to each of them.
 There are many ways to describe priorities.
 For example, a user story might be described as Essential, Desirable, or Extension:
-* Essential means the project is useless without it.
+* **Essential** means the project is useless without it.
-* Desirable means the project is less usable without it, but is still usable.
+* **Desirable** means the project is less usable without it, but is still usable.
-* Extension describes a User story or COS that is desirable, but may not be achievable within the scope of the project.
+* **Extension** describes a User story or COS that is desirable, but may not be achievable within the scope of the project.

 # User Stories and Test-Driven Development